 Residents are U.S. citizens, but have no vote in national elections and generally do not pay taxes to the U.S. Internal Revenue Service, though taxes are paid, using U.S. law, to the Virgin Islands Bureau of Internal Revenue.

-Tim Duncan, NBA Basketball Player, San Antonio Spurs, grew up here!
+Tim Duncan, former NBA Basketball Player for the San Antonio Spurs, grew up here!

 Jump Up Festivals happen four times a year!
 Fun for the whole family.